CarawaysClass/carawaysclass.github.io/itse1302/itse1302-summer-syllabus.md

 ## Student Learning Outcomes

-Generally, students completing this course will be to:
+Generally, students completing this course will be able to:

-1. Describe the fundamentals of Information Technology (IT) infrastructure components: hardware, software, and data communications systems.
-2. Explain the guiding principles of professional behavior in computing.
-3. Demonstrate proper file management techniques to manipulate electronic files and folders in a local and networked environment.
-4. Use business productivity software to manipulate data and find solutions to business problems.
-5. Explain the concepts and terminology used in the operation of application systems in a business environment.
-6. Identify emerging technologies for use in business applications.
-7. Complete projects that integrate business software applications.
+1. Design computer programs
+2. Write computer programs
+3. Test computer programs
+4. Document computer programs

-## Prerequisites
+## Corequisites
-None.
+- ITSC 1301 or COSC 1301 or BCIS 1305 (for Business majors only) Department Approval.
 ## Required Materials
 To be successful in this class, the student must:

-* Have access to a Windows PC with Microsoft Office 2016 installed _*OR*_ access to a Mac with Microsoft 2016 installed.
-(As an LSC student you <a href="https://products.office.com/en-us/student/office-in-education" target="_blank">get Office for free</a>).
+* Have access to a computer with internet access
-* Register for access to the McGraw-Hill SIMnet environment.
-The ISBN that we will be using is:
-> MS Office 2016 In Practice: Complete (SIMNET 2017)
-> Author: Nordell
+* Have a physical or digital copy of our textbook:
+> Murach's Python Programming
+> Authors: Joel Murach and Michael Murach
-> Access Code
+> ISBN:  978-1890774974
-> **Note** You may purchase your access code from the campus bookstore or from within the SIMnet app.
-I recommend that if you haven't already purchased your access code to wait until after the first week of class to buy.
-The publisher provides two weeks of "free" access to start our semester.

 ## Instructor Guidelines and Policies